statichunt/statichunt/content/bundles/_index.md

 ---
-title: Composable Themes Bundles
+title: Exclusive Deals
-meta_title: "Composable Themes Bundles"
+meta_title: "Exclusive Deals - Statichunt"
-description: "Get the best deal on premium themes.
-Save up to 70% on bundles"
+description: "Discover exclusive deals on premium themes tailored for Statichunt enthusiasts."
 ---
-Supercharge your web development workflow with handpicked Jamstack theme bundles!
-Get your favorite one and build stunning websites faster.
+Handpicked deals crafted exclusively for the Statichunt community!

-Limited-time offer: Enjoy an exclusive `10% discount` on **Gethugothemes** and **Themefisher's** bundles using the promo code <CopyButton text="STATICHUNT"/>
+Enjoy an exclusive `10% discount` on **Gethugothemes** and **Themefisher's** bundles <br/> using the promo code <CopyButton text="STATICHUNT"/>